 - By default, memories and chat history are used to train OpenAI’s models.
 You can turn this off at Settings → Data Controls.

-- Memory Sources (the new feature) is private — if you share a chat, the other person cannot see what memories or past chats were used.
+- Memory Sources is private — if you share a chat, the other person cannot see what memories or past chats were used.

 - Deleted memories may be retained by OpenAI for up to 30 days for safety and debugging.
 They won’t be used in your chats during this period.